Skip to main content

 Conclusion

-Invoice factoring has become widely used over the past ten years and continues to grow in popularity.
+Invoice factoring has become widely used and continues to grow in popularity.
 This growing trend results from a financial gap caused by banks continuing to restrict credit to small and mid-size businesses (SMBs).
 Invoice factoring is closing this gap with benefits that outweigh the cost of factoring.
 These benefits improve working capital management for SMBs throughout their business life cycle and promote increased profitability.
+Be sure to understand the rates and all the factoring fees before signing an agreement.

 ABOUT eCapital